2020mhandler/CS50/week0/Cnotes.md

 ```

 To run a program either clang file or ./file <br>
-To save code in a file write -o filename
+To save code in a file write -o filename <br>
+make to make new file <br>
+mkdir to make directory <br>
+cd ~/ to change directory